·

 Or maybe you’re like me and like to do everything together, as well as use other materials – stickers, washi tapes, stamps, and all that jazz.

 I also really love to add photos to my memory pages.
-First of all – it allows me to give more use to my HP Sprocket, but most importantly – it brings the memories to life!
+First of all, it allows me to get more use out of my HP Sprocket, but most importantly, it brings the memories to life!

-One photo speaks volumes, and this is exactly how I feel, so I always try to add any photos possible.
+One photo speaks volumes, and this is exactly how I feel, so I always try to add as many photos as possible.
 My memory-keeping journal is a bit of a photo album!

 Sharing is caring!